andre-ye/andre-ye.github.io/_pages/agenda.md

 ---

 Some of the ideas I have been mulling on.
-Please see <a href="https://andre-ye.org/assets/pdf/phd-sop.pdf" target="_blank" class="bubble-link">PhD SOP</a> for one aspect of my interests, and <a href="https://andre-ye.org/things-i-like/articles/" target="_blank" class="bubble-link">great articles I've been reading</a>.
+Please see <a href="https://andre-ye.org/assets/pdf/phd-sop.pdf" target="_blank" rel="noopener noreferrer" class="bubble-link">PhD SOP</a> for one aspect of my interests, and <a href="https://andre-ye.org/things-i-like/articles/" target="_blank" rel="noopener noreferrer" class="bubble-link">great articles I've been reading</a>.

 ---

 ### Rewards and Judgments on Qualitative AI Work

-As AI ventures into domains like creative writing, journalism, and philosophy, I am struck by the sense that although we cannot entirely formalize the correctness of a piece of AI work, we still can judge AI work as "better" or "worse" (of course, possibly with [more complex descriptors](https://www.nytimes.com/2025/12/03/magazine/chatbot-writing-style.html){:target="_blank"}).
+As AI ventures into domains like creative writing, journalism, and philosophy, I am struck by the sense that although we cannot entirely formalize the correctness of a piece of AI work, we still can judge AI work as "better" or "worse" (of course, possibly with [more complex descriptors](https://www.nytimes.com/2025/12/03/magazine/chatbot-writing-style.html){:target="_blank" rel="noopener noreferrer"}).
 In fact, much of the work of literary critics, philosophers, and essayists in general is to reflexively critique and develop an understanding of the normative form of the essay in their domain, to gesture at these senses of better and worse.
 What does this look like for AI?
 What is the role that humans will play in co-producing AI that writes *really well*?

 ---